Eandrju/cellular-automaton.nvim/README.md

 ```

 ## Usage
-You can trigger it, using simple command:
+You can trigger it using simple command:
 ```
 :CellularAutomaton make_it_rain
 ```